 Because most learning problems are visually related, correction of visual problems allows learning to occur more effectively.
 Use of lenses for near and optometric visual training is highly successful.

-The new lunchbox, crayons and outfit are all ready for the first day of school.
+The new lunchbox, crayons, and outfit are all ready for the first day of school.
 You know the teacher’s name and classroom.
 When the bus arrives, your child will be waiting and ready.
 Really?

 Overall, contact lenses are versatile, safe, and cost-effective for children.
 If you are interested in wearing contact lenses, we will evaluate your eyes for lens wear, and provide you with the best options.
 Please let our opticians know during the preliminary testing that you or your child is interested in contact lenses.

-Tests of the development of vision and hearing abilities may expose a removable roadblock that interferes with learning and give your child a chance to learn to capacity.
+Tests of the development of vision and hearing abilities may expose a removable roadblock that interferes with learning and gives your child a chance to learn to capacity.
 Children’s vision problems can be detected or prevented before affecting their grades.

 School vision screening is often not enough and sometimes too late

 Although your child may receive an “eye test” at school, school programs usually detect only the most obvious eye defects.

 School uses the Snellen wall chart, which tells only if your child can clearly see letters 20 feet away.
 No test is made of abilities to see at near, reading and writing distance, where most learning takes place.
 No child holds his or her work 20 feet away.

 Some eye specialists test only for “refractive error,” also doing little more than the Snellen test.